 Facebook - Our very exciting news is that we are now on Facebook!
 If you "like" us, please "like" us on Facebook HERE.

 In This Issue

-Coming next issue: Mark Allen is our special guest!
+Coming next issue: JJ Pionke is our special guest!

 Featured Library - Your library can be profiled here.
-Our latest profile is of the Library of Biological Sciences, Indian Institute of Science Library.
+Our latest profile is of the Barr Smith Library, University of Adelaide, South Australia.
 Read the latest profile.

 Featured Articles - ENDLESS PREMIUM CONTENT available from Emerald, plus full-text articles from Elsevier (ScienceDirect), Haworth, Taylor & Francis, IOS Press, Sage, IGI-Global, University of Toronto Press and Information Today.
 All of this content is normally restricted only to their subscribers, but is accessible by our Premium Members through special arrangement with the publishers.
 You can read more about these articles on the web.

 ACM Transactions on Information Systems (TOIS) v.36 #4, June 2017

 ACM Transactions on Information Systems (TOIS) v.36 #3, June 2017

 The ALL-SIS Newsletter v.36 #3/4, Summer 2017 FT PDF

 American Libraries , June 2017 FT s/FT